wadehuber/codeexamples/cpp/cpp4/README.md

 [Video](https://youtu.be/m7RQOpEv9oQ)
 *Example of the friend modifier for classes & methods.
 The example is in the context of a simple linked-list implementation.*

+## readfile.cpp

+Example of reading a file & parsing a string in C++.
+This program is equivalent to readfile.c.

 ## explicit.cpp

 [Video](https://youtu.be/TaeQWvQGOTw)